 Jesus’ ascension to heaven occurred 40 days after his resurrection, according to the New Testament, with Pentecost taking place ten days after His ascension.
 Thus, many believe that this event marks the fulfilment of an early prophecy - that Jesus would baptise his followers with the Holy Spirit.
 According to the book, around 120 disciples of Jesus were present at the festivities, including the Twelve Apostles, the Virgin Mary and Jesus’ brothers.

 Both Pentecost and Whit Monday are public holidays in the Netherlands.
 Church services will take place across the Netherlands on Pentecost Sunday, with priests wearing red robes and draping the altar in red cloth to symbolise the fire that appeared before the apostles.
-Unsurprisingly, the Pentecost and Whit Monday are popular days for baptisms to be held and, in fact, the term “Whit” refers to the white clothes being worn by those being baptised.
+Unsurprisingly, the Pentecost and Whit Monday are popular days for baptisms to be held.
+In fact, the term “Whit” refers to the white clothes being worn by those being baptised.

 Pentecost and Whit Monday are commonly celebrated in the Netherlands with markets and festivals, with Whit Monday being the last day of several music festivals held over the weekend.
-One of the more popular music festivals held over this weekend is Pinkpop, which is held in Landgraaf every year.
-The Day of the Castle is also held on Whit Monday in the Netherlands.
+One of the more popular music festivals held around this time is Pinkpop, which is held in Landgraaf every year.
+The Day of the Castle is usually held on Whit Monday in the Netherlands.
 For the Day of the Castle, country estates, ruins and castles in the Netherlands all open their doors to the public to celebrate the country’s rich heritage and history.